-Considering these informations, only one subspecies, A. a. agrarius, would be recognised for all Palearctic continental populations.
-Hoever, some morphological (Jones and Johnson, 1965) and genetic studies (Koh et al., 1999) suggested that the striped field mice from the Korean peninsula could be differentiated from the other Far East populations and proposed to consider them as two particular subspecies: A. a. pallescens in South Korea and A. a. corea in central Korea.
+According to these findings, only one subspecies, A. a. agrarius, would be recognised for all Palearctic continental populations.
+However, some morphological (Jones and Johnson, 1965) and genetic studies (Koh et al., 1999) suggested that the striped field mice from the Korean peninsula could be differentiated from the other Far East populations and proposed to consider them as two particular subspecies: A. a. pallescens in South Korea and A. a. corea in central Korea.
 Our results do not really confirm this hypothesis, as microsatellite markers did not evidence any difference between the Korean animals and the other populations from the Far East.
 Moreover, the network based on cytochrome b sequences did not evidence any clear separation of the Korean animals.
-These data confirm the conclusions of Koh et al. (2014), which proposed to invalidate these last two subspecies and to consider all continental Eurasian form of stripped field mice as belonging to A. a. agrarius.
+This confirm the conclusions of Koh et al. (2014), which proposed to invalidate these last two subspecies and to consider all continental Eurasian form of stripped field mice as belonging to A. a. agrarius.
 In contrast, following Koh et al. (2014), some differentiation would exist on the insular populations from Taiwan and the Jeju island.
-This result was also observed by Sakka et al. (2010) as well as by our present study for the population of Taiwan.
+This result was also observed by Sakka et al. (2010) as well as by our present study .
 Koh et al. (2014) therefore proposed to consider them as two different subspecies, respectively, A. a. insulaemus and A. a. chejuensis.
 However, these taxonomic status will have to be confirmed by a better sampling from these two islands.

 Conclusion

-Our study gave for the first a whole idea of the evolutionary and demographic history of the stripped field mouse throughout the Palearctic region.
+Our study gave for the first time a whole idea of the evolutionary and demographic history of the stripped field mouse throughout the Palearctic region.
 According to our results, this species appeared around 5 Myrs ago in the Asian Far East and probably in China.
-Around 150 000 years ago, it has been able to colonise the Central Palearctic region, probably from a low number of founders.
+Around 150 000 years ago, it has been able to colonise the Central Palearctic region, probably from a low number of founders from the Russian Far East.
 From these regions, the species progressively increased and expanded relatively quickly throughout Central Asia to finally colonise the Western European region, around 19 000 years ago.
-A. agrarius would be therefore an Asiatic immigrant and a relatively new member of the European fauna.
+A. agrarius would therefore be an Asiatic immigrant and a relatively new member of the European fauna.
 The study of this biological model enhanced the importance of Far East Asian regions as a point of origin and diversification for several European species and as a source for the European biodiversity.
-Such example evidenced the complexity of the origin of the existing European fauna, many species having survived to the Quaternary glaciations in European refugia, but several of them coming from much more distant origins like Central Asia (e.g. M. arvalis, …, Cricetus cricetus, Neuman et al…) or even Far East Asia (e.g. Micromys minutus; Yasuda et al., 2005; A. agrarius, present study).
+Such example evidenced the complexity of the origin of the existing European fauna, many species having survived to the Quaternary glaciations in European refugia, but several of them coming from much more distant origins like Central Asia (e.g. Microtus arvalis, Haynes et al. 2003 ; M. oeconomus, Brunhoff et al., 2003, Cricetus cricetus, Neuman et al. 2005…) or even Far East Asia (e.g. Micromys minutus; Yasuda et al., 2005; A. agrarius, present study).

+Aknowledegment

+Remercier Marie Laure ici, car elle n’est plus affiliée à un labo, donc difficile de la mettre en co auteur.
+Remercier aussi

 Bibliograph: